 Is there any tangible document I can get from your program?We offer an Award of Completion for $10 each, for any of our classes.
 You must have completed 90% of the class(es).
 Simply give us call and request an award with the class you want listed on there.
 Series of classes such as medical terminology can all be listed on one certificate; otherwise, it's usually one class per certificate.
 Some of our classes, such as QuickBooks or Bartending, offer an award or similar document by the end of class; these are usually included in the cost of the class.
 We offer no warranty or claims as to how or whether other individuals or entities will recognize these awards of completion.

 Where can I find you?You can find our convenience window on the main campus in the Administration Building Room 112.
-This building runs along the campus' west side, at approximately 844 Heliotrope Dr. We are in the small booth across from the Business Office.
-You can also visit our Community Services Office at the Economic Workforce Development building room 501 (also known as the "Old Bookstore Building").
+This building runs along the campus' west side, at approximately 844 Heliotrope Dr. We are in the small booth across from the Sheriff's Office.
+You can also visit our LACC Extension Office at the Economic Workforce Development building room 501 (also known as the "Old Bookstore Building").

 Why should I sign up early?Because we make a decision to cancel a class based on low-enrollment 48-24 hours prior to the start of a class, signing up early helps us have the most accurate information when we make this decision.
 Signing up early instead of waiting until the last minute could make the difference as to whether a class is cancelled!